Health Coverage Basics

 - Insulin, if prescribed by an allopathic or osteopathic physician

 - Non-experimental medication for controlling blood sugar, if prescribed by an allopathic or osteopathic physician

 - Medications used in the treatment of foot ailments, infections, and other medical conditions of the foot, ankle, or nails associated with diabetes, if prescribed by an allopathic, osteopathic, or podiatric physician

 Diabetes includes: Gestational diabetes, insulin-dependent diabetes, and non-insulin-dependent diabetes.
-See MCL 500.3406p and MCL 550.1416b.
+See MCL 500.3406p.

 Breast screening mammography must be allowed using the following schedule:

-In Michigan, a health carrier must provide coverage for a drug used in antineoplastic therapy (cancer treatment) and the reasonable cost of its administration.
+In Michigan, a health insurer must provide coverage for a drug used in antineoplastic therapy (cancer treatment) and the reasonable cost of its administration.
 Coverage must be provided for any FDA approved drug regardless of whether the specific cancer for which the drug is being used as treatment is the specific cancer for which the drug has received approval by the FDA if all of the following conditions are met:

 If the policy provides coverage for emergency health services it must provide coverage for medically necessary services for the sudden onset of a medical condition with signs and symptoms of sufficient severity, including severe pain, such that the absence of immediate medical attention could reasonably be expected to result in serious jeopardy to the individual's health or to a pregnancy in the case of a pregnant woman, serious impairment to bodily functions, or serious dysfunction of any bodily organ or part.